 It’s important to be thought of as someone who is an expert in your field and ready for any project.
 One easy way to do this is to show up prepared for work and, especially meetings.
 That means being mentally and physically prepared.
 If a document is given to you prior to a meeting, read it.
 Make sure you bring all the tools you need to do your job.
 Get enough rest the night before to be ready for your work day.
 Being prepared for your job every day will make you stand out from the crowd and brings you one step closer to building a great reputation.

 You probably know better than anyone that there’s a shortage of IT talent.
-The IT industry is constantly growing and evolving, and the unemployment rate in the tech sector is currently down to 2%, so how do you get ahead of your competition to get the skilled IT professionals you need?
+The IT industry is constantly growing and evolving, and the unemployment rate in the tech sector is currently around 3%, so how do you get ahead of your competition to get the skilled IT professionals you need?
 It might surprise you, but the IT market and housing market currently have a lot in common.
 If you’re looking to engage the best IT consultants, you may need to start thinking in terms of buying a house and follow these 3 tips: